 Formality still holds its place in certain situations, such as the specialty restaurant onboard, but frankly, you’d never consider showing up to a five-star restaurant at home without a reservation while wearing a t-shirt and jeans.
 It’s no different at sea.

 Try: A cruise to Bermuda on Royal Caribbean.
-In general, cruises to warm-weather climates tend to be more informal, with t-shirts, sundresses, and flip flops being the norm.
-If you select their “My Time Dining” option, you’ll very easily be able to dine in the main restaurant at any time you desire, or if you’re really craving informality, stick to the buffet or pizza place.
+Dress codes are informal and with “My Time Dining”, you can eat when and where you want.
 The Bermuda itinerary has a few overnights in port, so you’re not even stuck to a docking schedule.
 Want to stay on the island until 2am?
 No problem.
 You can go with the flow.

 Cruise Myth #5: The Whole Cruise is Just One Big “Nickel and Dime” Ploy

 At one point, cruising was considered all-inclusive…and to an extent, that’s still true.
 Cruise fare covers your accommodations, most meals, some beverages, and plenty of onboard activities.
-Still, there are options for upcharges everywhere you look.
+Still, there are optional upsells everywhere you look.

 Can you go on a cruise and not pay a penny over your fare?
 Sure, just like you can fly to London and only go to the museums that are free.
 All the additional charges are for options, just like you have the option to ride on the London Eye, visit the hotel spa, or spend the night at a pub.